sha8e/RAT-via-Telegram/README.md

 ## Notes:

 - Currently only Python2 is supported.
 Python3 support will be added soon!
-- `/msg_box` is still in beta and may not work properly.
 - Keylogger may detect some keys improperly.
 Like pressing `shift+/` results in recording `/` instead of `?`.

 ## Contributing: